 “you had to look at the ground, if you raised up your head they would beat you…they checked us again and took the rest of what people had managed to hide.”

 The officers had an approximately two-meter-long boat that they put eight people in, in addition to the two officers driving it.
 With all the people, the respondent said, “it felt like it was sinking a little—they put us like they put bags.”
 The respondent was pushed back in one of the middle groups.
 They were not brought to the Turkish side but rather made to get out on an island in the middle of the river.
 The respondent recalled:

 “…the people that had been pushed back in front of me were also stuck there.
 [They] kept doing that all morning—bringing more people there…we managed to cross while the families and women couldn’t cross.”

 The respondent stayed on the island from around 9 pm until 3 am until he and others were able to get to the Turkish side; they were forced to swim due to the high level of the water.
-When they got there, they were found by the Turkish army.
+When they got there, the respondent described, they were found by the Turkish army.

 “They helped show us the way where the water level in the river was lower and…asked us to make a fire to warm up.
 The families were screaming to help them cross the river.
 Then, the Turkish army took us in the truck to get us near to the city; only the families stayed on the island…[the army] was looking for a boat to help them cross and they said they would find a solution to help them before the morning.”